andrewdwallo/erpsaas/README.md

 ```
 ```
 Create An Asset for Your Bank First with Account Name being your Bank Name (example.
-Bank of America) as a Current Asset
+Bank of America) as a Current Asset You can now Create an Asset, along with Liabilities, etc from the Dashboard Page (Chart of Accounts).
 ```
 ```
 Create Bank(s) for Your Company/Companies and Departments